ibrow19/Snake-Engine/README.md

 ```

 Finally, the scene must be initialised with the input handler to use and the node
 to act as the root in its scene graph.
+Similar to nodes, the scene properties are
+defined with the `snk::SceneData` struct.
 The scene is then set as the initial scene.

 ```cpp
     snk::SceneData sData;